kennethchu-statcan/covid19/003-imperial-model-1.0/README.md

 General assumed structure of hierarchical models
 ------------------------------------------------
-*  The mechanism that generated the actual observed data belongs to a parametric family of related mechanisms (probability distributions) which is parametrized by a number of parameters.
+*  The mechanism that generated the actual observed data belongs to a certain parametric family of related mechanisms (probability distributions).
+   This parametric family of distributions is parametrized by a number of parameters.
-*  These parameters are themselves considered **unobserved** random quantities, which had been generated according to their own probability distributions, which have their own (hyper)parameters.
+*  These parameters are themselves considered **unobserved** random quantities, which had been generated according to their own respective pobability distributions, which have their own (hyper)parameters.
 *  This may go on for several "layers", hence the nomenclature *hierarchical models*.
+*  (Bayesian) inference in this context refers to generating posterior distributions for the (random) (hyper)parameters based on observed data, and prior probabilistic assumptions.

 Brief description of the hierarchical structure of the model of Flaxman et al.
 ------------------------------------------------------------------------------